ChristopherHarwell/quest/docs/Technical_Reference_Document.md

 #### GitHub Actions & AWS Credentials

-• Problem:
+- **Problem:**
-In my GitHub Actions pipeline, I encountered AWS credential errors when attempting to push images to ECR.
-I noted:
-“I think the issue is that I need to setup OIDC authentication.”
+	- In my GitHub Actions pipeline, I encountered AWS credential errors when attempting to push images to ECR.
+I noted: *“I think the issue is that I need to setup OIDC authentication.”*

-• Resolution:
+- **Resolution:**
-I discovered that I had misspelled an environment variable.
+	- I discovered that I had misspelled an environment variable.
 Once I corrected it, the credential issues were resolved, and I was able to deploy to ECS.

 #### ECR Registry (Private vs. Public) and ECS Pull Issues

-• ResourceInitializationError:
+##### ResourceInitializationError:
-My ECS tasks were failing with:
+- My ECS tasks were failing with:
 ```txt
 ResourceInitializationError: unable to pull secrets or registry auth: The task cannot pull registry auth from Amazon ECR…
 ```

-• Possible Causes:
+###### Possible Causes:
-	1. Network: My ECS tasks might have been in private subnets without a NAT Gateway.
+1.	**Network:** My ECS tasks might have been in private subnets without a NAT Gateway.
-	2. Security Group: Outbound internet traffic might have been blocked.
+2.	**Security Group:** Outbound internet traffic might have been blocked.
-	3. IAM Role: The ECS Task Execution Role might have been missing the AmazonECSTaskExecutionRolePolicy.
+3.	**IAM Role:** The ECS Task Execution Role might have been missing the AmazonECSTaskExecutionRolePolicy.

-• Public vs. Private ECR:
+##### Public vs. Private ECR:
-After facing persistent time constraints and misconfiguration issues with the private registry, I considered switching to a public ECR registry.
+- After facing persistent time constraints and misconfiguration issues with the private registry, I considered switching to a public ECR registry.
 However, I ultimately resolved the authentication challenges with the private registry, enabling ECS tasks to pull images reliably.

 #### Networking & Subnet Challenges

-• Changing CIDR Blocks:
+##### Changing CIDR Blocks:
-I attempted to change my subnets from a /24 to a larger /20 CIDR.
+- I attempted to change my subnets from a `/24` to a larger` /20` CIDR.
 However, Terraform refused to delete subnets that were still associated with an Elastic Load Balancer (ELB).

-• Error:
+ ##### Error:
-DependencyViolation: The subnet ‘subnet-0fe84a78b72b33891’ has dependencies and cannot be deleted.
+- DependencyViolation: The subnet ‘subnet-0fe84a78b72b33891’ has dependencies and cannot be deleted.

-• Diagnosis:
+##### Diagnosis:
-I found that the subnet was still tied to an ELB.
+- I found that the subnet was still tied to an ELB.
 I had to manually deregister the ELB and delete it before I could remove the subnet.

-• ALB & Target Group:
+##### ALB & Target Group:
-Even after cleaning up, my ECS tasks were not registering in the target group.
-Running aws elbv2 describe-target-health returned an empty list, indicating that no tasks were registered because they had either stopped or failed to launch.
+- Even after cleaning up, my ECS tasks were not registering in the target group.
+Running `aws elbv2 describe-target-health` returned an empty list, indicating that no tasks were registered because they had either stopped or failed to launch.

-#### CI/CD Pipeline Refinements
+#### CI/CD Pipeline Refinements [^1]
-	1. Lifecycle & Data Sources in Terraform:
+1.	**Lifecycle & Data Sources in Terraform:**
-• I added lifecycle blocks to prevent Terraform from accidentally destroying existing resources.
+	- I added lifecycle blocks to prevent Terraform from accidentally destroying existing resources.
-• I used data sources to detect if resources already existed so that Terraform wouldn’t recreate them unnecessarily.
+	- I used data sources to detect if resources already existed so that Terraform wouldn’t recreate them unnecessarily.
-	2. Selective Terraform Execution:
+2.	**Selective Terraform Execution:**
-• I modified my GitHub Actions pipeline to run terraform apply only when there were changes to my .tf files.
+	- I modified my GitHub Actions pipeline to run terraform apply only when there were changes to my .tf files.
 This prevented unnecessary redeployments on every code push.

 #### IAM Roles: Task Execution Role vs. Task Role

 After some investigation—and with help from the AltF4 Discord server—I clarified that two IAM roles are essential for ECS:
-	1. Task Execution Role (Required):
+1.	**Task Execution Role (Required):**
-• Grants ECS permission to pull the container image from ECR, write logs to CloudWatch, etc.
+- Grants ECS permission to pull the container image from ECR, write logs to CloudWatch, etc.
-• Must include the AmazonECSTaskExecutionRolePolicy.
+- Must include the AmazonECSTaskExecutionRolePolicy.
-	2. Task Role (Optional):
+2.	**Task Role (Optional):**
-• Used if the running container needs additional permissions (e.g., accessing DynamoDB, S3, etc.).
+- Used if the running container needs additional permissions (e.g., accessing DynamoDB, S3, etc.).

 I realized that my issue wasn’t with the task role at all; I had mistakenly assigned a `task_role_arn` when what I really needed was to set the `execution_role_arn`.
 I corrected this by assigning the ECS execution role—with the necessary permissions—so that ECS could pull images from ECR, write logs, and launch tasks properly.

 My original Terraform configuration was missing several critical settings:
-• Missing IAM permissions: I attached the AWS-managed IAM policy AmazonECSTaskExecutionRolePolicy to my ECS execution role.
+- **Missing IAM permissions:** I attached the AWS-managed IAM policy `AmazonECSTaskExecutionRolePolicy` to my ECS execution role.
-• Incorrect network configurations: I explicitly set `map_public_ip_on_launch = true` for my subnets and added proper route table associations for internet access.
+- **Incorrect network configurations:** I explicitly set `map_public_ip_on_launch = true` for my subnets and added proper route table associations for internet access.
-• Incomplete ECR repository policies: I updated the policy to explicitly grant the ECS execution role permission to pull images.
+- **Incomplete ECR repository policies:** I updated the policy to explicitly grant the ECS execution role permission to pull images.
-• I also added an output variable for the ECR repository URL for easier verification of image availability.
+- I also added an output variable for the ECR repository URL for easier verification of image availability.

 ## 5.4 Final Terraform Solution & Architecture Diagram

 ### Final Terraform Fixes

-• I removed the `task_role_arn` from my ECS task definition and instead set the `execution_role_arn` to point to my ECS execution role.
+- I removed the `task_role_arn` from my ECS task definition and instead set the `execution_role_arn` to point to my ECS execution role.
-• I attached the `AmazonECSTaskExecutionRolePolicy` to the ECS execution role to grant the necessary permissions (pulling images from ECR, writing logs to CloudWatch, etc.).
+- I attached the `AmazonECSTaskExecutionRolePolicy` to the ECS execution role to grant the necessary permissions (pulling images from ECR, writing logs to CloudWatch, etc.).
-• I explicitly set my subnets to have `map_public_ip_on_launch = true` and ensured that route table associations provided proper internet access.
+- I explicitly set my subnets to have `map_public_ip_on_launch = true` and ensured that route table associations provided proper internet access.
-• I updated my ECR repository policy to explicitly allow the ECS execution role to pull images.
+- I updated my ECR repository policy to explicitly allow the ECS execution role to pull images.
-• I added an output variable for the ECR repository URL for easier verification of image availability.
+- I added an output variable for the ECR repository URL for easier verification of image availability.

 ## Architecture Diagrams